10 Most Beautiful Christmas Markets To Visit In Europe

 Manchester, UK

 Head to Albert Square to chow down on bratwurst, sip mulled wine, shop at over 100 stalls and see some impressive musical acts at Manchester’s main Christmas market.
-Last year’s lineup featured Pixie Lott and Yes Lad, and while it’s still unclear who will be performing this year, it will likely be fantastic.
 Make sure to stop at the Ice Village, which will have a frozen toy factory, Santa’s grotto and an ice bar for adults just half-mile down the road at Cathedral Gardens.

 RELATED: The Best Times To Visit Wine Country Around The World